ember-lifeline/ember-lifeline/tests/dummy/app/templates/docs/schedule-task.md

 Scheduling work on the `afterRender` queue has well known, negative performance implications.
 Therefore, _`scheduleTask` is prohibited from scheduling work on the `afterRender` queue._

-When importing and using lifeline's functions, **it's imperative that you additionally import and call `runDisposables` during your object's destroy method**.
-This ensures lifeline will correctly dispose of any remaining async work.
-Please see {{docs-link "the runDisposables section" "docs.run-disposables"}} for more information.